fresheneesz/bitcoinThroughputAnalysis/README.md

 The current plan for Assume UTXO is to maintain historical download and verification, even if it becomes less important.
 However, there is little reason why nodes should have to do this.

-To get the maximum security from Bitcoin, a person needs to read through the entirety of the source code for every release, have or gain an understanding of every concept used in the system, compare it to the relevant discussion online and claims made by the developers, and finally compile it themselves.
+Let's talk fundamentals.
+To use Bitcoin in a maximally secure way, a person needs to read through the entirety of the source code for every release, have or gain an understanding of every concept used in the system, compare it to the relevant discussion online and claims made by the developers, and finally compile it themselves.
 If the software is not the reference client (Bitcoin core), then you would also need to compare the software to that reference client (since there is no formal spec).
-If you don't do all those things, then you are trusting other people to audit the software and alert the community (in a way you would hear about) if something is wrong with the software.
+If you don't do all those things, then you are trusting other people to audit the software and alert the community (in a way that you would hear about) if something is wrong with the software.
 Similarly, if you don't download and verify the entire chain, and instead trust the assumevalid utxo height and assumeutxo hash, you must have that same level of trust.

 For any Bitcoin user that is ok with this near-minimal level of trust, downloading and validating the parts of the blockchain before the assumevalid/assumeutxo marker is unnecessary as no additional trust is given.
 The vast majority of users don't even have the skills to audit the entirety of the source code, and so ignoring the historical parts of the blockchain is just as secure.

 There is an important addition to Assume UTXO that needs to be in place before historical data can be ignored in the worst-case.
 If a longer but invalid chain is created from before the assumevalid block height, a node would need to validate the longest chain from the branch point (the block both chains share) to the first invalid block.
 This could be arbitrarily long.
 In order to prevent newly syncing users from being required to do this, honest nodes would have to be able to produce fraud proofs so the newly syncing node can quickly and cheaply identify and ignore the invalid chain.

 If this was done, the worst-case sync time would scale linearly with the transaction throughput rather than scaling linear with blockchain length.
+The enormity of that improvement can't be understated.

 ## Accumulators

 [Accumulators](https://www.reddit.com/r/BitcoinDiscussion/comments/bz883v/a_short_summary_of_solutions_for_utxo_scaling/) show a lot of promise in nearly eliminating the storage overhead associated with the UTXO set.
-[Utreexo](https://dci.mit.edu/utreexo) allows nodes to store only a few kilobytes that represent the entire UTXO set.
-This does come with higher bandwidth requirements, perhaps doubling or tripling the bandwidth.
+For example, [Utreexo](https://dci.mit.edu/utreexo) allows nodes to store a representation of the entire UTXO set in only a few kilobytes of data.
+This does come with higher bandwidth requirements, perhaps doubling or tripling the necessary bandwidth.
 However, necessary bandwidth would only grow logarithmically with the size of the UTXO set, which is a big improvement from the linear growth the UTXO set has for memory right now.

 Additionally, a lot of bandwidth could be saved by using a little bit of memory.
-Many levels of the merkle tree could be stored in memory to limit how much merkle proof data is necessary to include in transactions (reducing bandwidth requirements).
+Many levels of Utreexo's Merkle forest could be stored in memory to reduce the amount of Merkle proof data necessary to include alongside transactions (in turn reducing bandwidth requirements).
 Using just 100 MB of memory for this purpose would cut the necessary extra bandwidth almost in half.

 Other solutions like RSA or Eliptic Curve based accumulators could eliminate growth of bandwidth in relation to UTXO set size entirely.
 RSA accumulators have inclusion proofs of constant size no matter how big the UTXO set is.
 They can also do proof of non-inclusion (aka proof of completeness) which could allow SPV nodes to eliminate the possibilty of being lied to by omission.
-Eliptic curve accumulators could have the same properties as RSA accumulators but with a much smaller footprint.
+Eliptic curve accumulators could have the similar properties but with a much smaller footprint.
+These are active areas of research.

 ## Upgraded SPV Nodes

 SPV nodes have a bunch of problems at the moment.
-But luckily, most of those can be addressed with clever technology.
+But luckily, most of those can be addressed clever technology.

 [Neutrino](https://blog.lightning.engineering/posts/2018/10/17/neutrino.html) is one of those technologies.
 It isn't a scaling solution per se, but it does help SPV solve the privacy problem.
 The Bloom filters currently used for SPV have privacy problems, because SPV clients send requests to SPV servers that give away what specific transactions they're interested in.
-Neutrino can help this while maintaining a low overhead for light clients - each filter needed for the protocol is only about 15 KB per (2 MB) block.
+Neutrino are much more private while maintaining a low overhead for light clients - each filter needed for the protocol is only about 15 KB per 2 MB block.
 An SPV client would determine which blocks have transactions they care about, and request entire blocks.
 By requesting different blocks from different SPV servers, an SPV client can have a reasonable liklihood of maintaining privacy.
-In a sybil or eclipse attack, however, there's still possibility for deanonymization via correlation of requested blocks.
+In a near-sybil or near-eclipse attack, however, there's still possibility for deanonymization via correlation of requested blocks.
 But the risk is much lower than with the bloom filters that are used today.

 Neutrino also solves the problem of being lied to by omission.
 To allow light clients to trustlessly download the block filters, those filters need to be commited into the block by miners.
 That way an SPV node can check that block filters they're given match the commitment in the block.
 Since the filters are committed to in the block, SPV nodes know for sure which blocks they want, and they can know they're being eclipsed if all their connections refuse to give them the blocks they need to verify their transactions.

 Neutrino also solves the problem of SPV server cost, since SPV clients would simply be requesting blocks (and far fewer of them) from full nodes, there's not a whole lot of work that needs to be done - just a little additional bandwidth.

-SPV nodes could also proected themselves from majority hard forks.
+Fraud proofs can help SPV nodes protect themselves from majority hard forks.
 If some of their connections are sending them blocks on a chain with less proof of work, they can ask those nodes to prove that the longer chain is invalid.
-Those nodes could prove it using fraud proofs, thus allowing the SPV nodes to successfully avoid a majority hard fork.
+Those nodes could prove it using fraud proofs, thus allowing the SPV nodes to successfully (and cheaply) avoid a majority hard fork.

-The above solves almost all the problems with SPV nodes, bringing them up to almost full security with full-nodes.
+The above solves almost all the problems with SPV nodes, bringing their security up to almost full parity with full-nodes.
 However, the fundamental downside still remains - there are more attacks that can be done on an SPV node that has been eclipsed than a full node that has been eclipsed.
 A full node that has been eclipsed can have its outgoing or incoming transactions censored and can be double-spent on more easily than in a non-eclipse situation (tho perhaps only 2 or 3 times more easily at most).
-A light client (using Neutrino) that has been eclipsed can be tricked into accepting transactions that don't follow the rules (with about the same level of difficulty as double-spending on an eclipsed full-node).
+S light client (using Neutrino) that has been eclipsed, in addition to having those issues, can be tricked into accepting transactions that don't follow the rules (with about the same level of difficulty as double-spending on an eclipsed full-node).
 So it takes the same amount of effort to attack an upgraded SPV node as it does to attack a full node, but slightly more can be done to an SPV node once the necessary work has been done to achieve that attack.

 If these limitations are acceptable to most people, then most people can safely use SPV nodes as long as a critical mass of users are still running full nodes.